-The requinto jarocho or guitarra de son is a plucked string instrument, played usually with a special pick made of bullhorn called an "espiga"(Included with purchase).
+The requinto jarocho or guitarra de son is a plucked string instrument, played usually with a special pick made of bullhorn called an "espiga".
 It is a four- or five-stringed instrument that has originated from Veracruz, Mexico.
 This 4 string requinto was made by master luthier Miguel Ángel Bravo Hernandez from Tlacotalpan, Veracruz.
 The body and neck is made out of a single, hollowed out, piece of cedar.
 It is an exceptional example of the traditional/artisan way of making jaranas and requintos jarochos.
+Carrying case included!

 NOTE: These are handcrafted instruments and might not be identical to the image shown.